Palestinian officials say 32 killed in Israeli strikes on southern Gaza

 The U.N.
 Security Council scheduled an emergency meeting for Wednesday morning to address the escalating situation in the Middle East.

 Israel is meanwhile carrying out what it says are limited ground incursions into southern Lebanon.
-Israeli airstrikes and artillery fire pounded southern Lebanese villages on Tuesday, and Hezbollah responded with a barrage of rockets into Israel.
+Israeli airstrikes and artillery have been pounding southern Lebanon as Hezbollah fires dozens of rockets, missiles and drones into Israel, where there have been few casualties.

 Israel has said it will continue to strike Hezbollah until it is safe for tens of thousands of its citizens displaced from homes near the Lebanon border to return.
 Hezbollah has vowed to keep firing rockets into Israel until there is a cease-fire in Gaza with Hamas.